 Dr. John Peever

 The National Institutes of Health (NIH) estimate that approximately 50,000 people in the United States are diagnosed with Parkinson’s disease every year, and around half a million people live with the disease.
 Lewy body dementia affects another 1 million U.S. adults.

-Both Parkinson’s disease and Lewy body dementia are characterized by a buildup of a neuronal protein called alpha-synuclein inside the neurons.
+Both Parkinson’s disease and Lewy body dementia are characterized by a buildup of a neuronal protein called

 In the future, Dr. Peever hopes that his research will pave the way for neuroprotective therapies that would prevent against the development of such neurodegenerative disorders.